Last updated: 31 January 2020

 Over 32 million Britons holiday in the EU each year.
 Many of our customers have already booked their travel for next year or are planning to book soon so, to avoid any unnecessary disruption to your travel plans, we are taking extra steps to make sure you are aware of any measures you may need to consider before or during travelling.

 The EU is largely to thank for many travel laws and regulations that are currently in place in the UK like financial protection for package holidays, cheaper flights to more locations, compensation for delayed flights, caps on mobile roaming charges, access to free healthcare and cleaner beaches.
 Thankfully, there are safeguards in place that will see many of these regulations transferred into British law once the UK has left the EU.

 As a member of ABTA, we are being updated continually on the situation and the effects it will inevitably have on the travel sector.
 We've identified specific actions UK customers may need to take in advance, the information only covers areas where you can take reasonable action or put plans into place now.
 Areas where the situation is still unclear, are not included, but the information will be updated once clarified.

 - We're ABTA and ATOL protected.
 This means you have the benefit of ABTA’s assistance and Code of Conduct.
 All the package and Flight-Plus holidays we sell are covered by a scheme protecting your money if the supplier fails.

-- If the UK were to leave the European Union without a deal you will still be able to fly between the UK and the EU.
+- Regardless of the outcome of politcal negotiations, you will still be able to fly between the UK and the EU.